matthew-richardson-ai/SetCover_Greedy_ILP_HS_GA_ORLibrary/README.md

 Documentation Formatting and report checklists for organization and optimization.

 The human authors remain fully responsible for the implementation, validation of benchmark runtime data, and the integrity of the optimization engine outputs.
-All core algorithmic design logic, data optimization pipelines, and experimental execution metrics were thoroughly reviewed, executed, and validated under the direct oversight and full accountability of the human authors
+All core algorithmic design logic, data optimization pipelines, and experimental execution metrics were thoroughly reviewed, executed, and validated under the direct oversight and full accountability of the human authors.